-The Jennys come from every walk of life and embody as many incarnations of adult womanhood as there are Jennys.
-Being Jenny serves here, in this blog, as a backdrop for exploring issues of identity, fate, personality, femininity, aspiration, destiny... and other important things like fitness, the representation of women in arts/media, and what in heaven's name to wear -- because I'm happy to admit it matters to me.
+In reality, the Jennys come from every walk of life and embody as many incarnations of adult womanhood as there are Jennys.
+Being Jenny serves here, in this blog, as a backdrop for exploring issues of identity, fate, personality, femininity, aspiration, destiny... and other important things like fitness, and what in heaven's name to wear--because I'm happy to admit it matters to me.

-When my second child started school, I really hoped that, in my four hours a day of newfound freedom, the next phase of my creative life would materialize in earnest...immediately.
-But I wondered if I'd ever be able to distill my own unique purpose and passion in life, and pursue it to the fullest, while deeply entwined in the tender chaos of family life.
+When my second child started school, I really hoped that--in my four hours a day of newfound freedom--the next phase of my creative life would materialize in earnest, immediately.
+But I wondered if I'd ever be able to distill my own unique purpose and passion in life, and pursue it to the fullest, while entwined in the tender chaos of family life.

 I love a lot of different things.
 Really love love.
-I had so much stuff I wanted to do, and was paralyzed by the feeling that I couldn't get anything accomplished, truly brought to fruition; something always seemed to be in the way.
+I had so many things I wanted to do, and was paralyzed by the feeling that I couldn't get anything accomplished, truly brought to fruition; something always seemed to be in my way.
 I couldn't focus.
 I found myself struggling with nagging thoughts of “Who am I, and why do I still feel like I'm waiting for my life to begin?”
 Also known as, "Oh shit, did I forget to lean in?"

-Over the last few years, I've spent a lot of time feeling pulled in too many directions, scattered, discombobulated, and kind of panicky and rabbit hole-y about my creative/work life.
+Over the last few years, I've spent a lot of time feeling pulled in too many directions, scattered, discombobulated, and kind of panicky and rabbit hole-y about my work and creative life.
 Which is to say, feeling like I have none to speak of.
-Or at least not the kind that is verifiable and quantifiable in some "objective" sense... not very often, as Mr. Micawber would say, "remunerative."
-Feeling like I work all the time and never have anything substantial to show for it... like "success."
+Or at least not the kind that is verifiable and quantifiable in some "objective" sense--not very often, as Mr. Micawber would say, "remunerative."
+Feeling like I work all the time and never have anything substantial to show for it... like "success," whatever that means.

-I worried -- does a regular Jenny at 40+ have the power to shape her own narrative and live it to the hilt, or is my exceptionally common name not only a symbol and reminder of average unremarkableness, but a sort of self-fulfilling prophecy -- that I am, fundamentally, Just Plain Jenny.
+I worried--does a regular Jenny at 40+ have the power to shape her own narrative and live it to the hilt, or is my exceptionally common name not only a symbol and reminder of my average unremarkableness, but a sort of self-fulfilling prophecy--that I am, fundamentally, Just Plain Jenny.
 And anyway, what's wrong with that?

 What if I embraced the notion that the mayhem is not an obstacle on my creative journey, but is in fact the very fabric of the journey.
-That the mayhem is my creative life.
+That this mayhem is my creative life.
 That it's not just a byproduct of what I've chosen, but is truly, what I've chosen.
-That I spent a lot of years trying to do things - both career and family - in some prescribed way I thought I was supposed to do them, instead of doing exactly what I wanted to do the way I wanted to do it, and that's why I felt dis-integrated.
+That I spent a lot of years trying to do things--both career and family--in some prescribed way I thought I was supposed to do them, instead of doing exactly what I wanted to do the way I wanted to do it, and that's why I felt dis-integrated.
 That these things I love and give myself to aren't different and separate, but all one thing.
 I started to look for their interconnectedness in a conscious way.
 Big messy beauty.
 Holy hullabaloo.
 Sublime mayhem.
 Maybe when I wrap my head around that I'll finally be actually doing my own true joyful work.